OpenCTI-Platform/opencti/docs/docs/administration/segregation.md

 ### Create new markings

 In order to create a marking, you must first have the ability to access the Settings tab.
 For example, a user who is in a group with the role of Administrator can bypass all capabilities or a user who is in a group with the role that has `Access administration` checked can access the Settings tab.
-For more details about user administration here: [Users and Role Based Access Control](./users.md)
+For more details about user administration, please see the [Users and Role Based Access Control page](./users.md).

 ![Authorize access administration](assets/authorize-access.gif)

-Once you have access to the settings, you can create your new marking in `Security` -> `Marking Definitions`
+Once you have access to the settings, you can create a new marking in `Security` > `Marking Definitions`

 A marking has:

-* a type
+- a type,
-* a definition
+- a definition,
-* a color
+- a color, and
-* an order
+- an order.

 ![Create a marking animation](assets/create-marking.gif)